ahanel13/ahanel13.github.io/_posts/2024-12-09-Understanding 0.CL and O.CL Attacks: A Comparative Guide.md

 {: .prompt-tip}

 ### Client-Side Request Smuggling / Client-Side Desync
 Client-side request Smuggling, used in client-side desync (CSD) attacks, focuses on discrepancies in browser-to-server communication.
-These attacks exploit misconfigured/misguided request handling between the browser and application, enableing a new attack surface including CSRF-style attacks, same-origin bypasses, and interestingly *some* server-side request smuggling attacks.
+These attacks exploit misconfigured/misguided request handling between the browser and application, enabling a new attack surface including CSRF-style attacks, same-origin bypasses, and interestingly *some* server-side request smuggling attacks.

 For an overview, James Kettle's research on [browser-powered desync attacks](https://portswigger.net/research/browser-powered-desync-attacks) is an excellent resource.